I haven’t touched my thermostat. Why is my bill higher?

 Even efficient heating systems use much more electricity during these cold snaps.

 For example, during mild weather, your heater might have to make up a 20- or 30-degree difference to reach 68°.
-With the polar vortex, it has to make up around 70 degrees.
+That’s much higher during extremely cold weather.

 Using space heaters can increase your energy consumption because they require additional energy to run.